geoffmacd/JogIt/README.md

 I developed this app in the first half of 2013 for my own development.
+It is fully featured with voice feedback, autopausing, graphical pace representation, map overlays, performance analytics, goals, personal records.
+Everything you would expect from RunKeeper without the web interface or heart rate monitor compatibility.

 It is avaialable at https://itunes.apple.com/us/app/jogit/id645670297?mt=8